Caring for children in your own home

 Registering to become a childminder

-You must meet the requirements for registration before you can register:
+If you then decide you want to become registerd you must meet the requirements of registration before you can register:

-- you must agree to personal checks and police checks on all members of your household who are over 16 years old
+- you must agree to personal checks and Disclosure and Barring checks (DBS) on all members of your household who are over 16 years old and you must all join the DBS update service and keep this updated annually while you are caring for children

 - the standard and safety of your home will be assessed, and you may be asked to make changes to meet safety requirements